Last Revised 6/9/2009

 -Mount the motor as low on the hammer as you can.

--If you are going to use Vee pulleys, a double belt drive would be best.
+-If you are going to use Vee belts from the drive motor to run onto the flat clutch pulley, a double vee belt drive would be best.

 -If you will be running it in an unheated shop. you will certainly need a capacitor start motor.